randallwalexander/KeywordCrawler/README.md

 metajunk.php - Crawls a given website - keywords found on the web page in freq with stop words.

-stopwords.txt - List of stopwords used by index.php
+stopwords.txt - List of stopwords used by index.php - Feel free to add to this file as needed.
+Each website may require a few extra stop words added to it.